What is the difference between freeride vs all mountain snowboards?

 This type of flex is used for all mountain boards because they need to make a compromise to be able to do everything you can throw at it.

-It needs to have good edge-hold, stability at speed, response etc as per the freeride specs above but also needs to have a bit of forgiveness and flex for landing jumps, hitting jibs, tweaking grabs or just for a less aggressive, playful, more casual feel that some riders prefer.
+It needs to have good edge-hold, stability at speed, response etc as per the freeride specs above but also needs to have a bit of forgiveness and flex for landing jumps, hitting jibs, butters, m, tweaking grabs or just for a less aggressive, playful, more casual feel that some riders prefer.
+And for maneuverability at slower speeds, when riding more casual and slowly, that softer flex really helps.

 - See more on all mountain boards here (including detailed stats)

 Freeride boards nearly always have a directional or tapered directional shape.
 These shapes are tuned to have you riding optimally in one direction.
-There isn’t any consideration for switch riding (though it’s still possible just not as easy).
+There isn’t any consideration for switch riding (it’s still possible to ride switch on any board, just not as easy).

 All mountain boards tend to have a directional twin shape, though some have a directional shape and other shapes too.

-Again this is a compromise between riding well in one direction on challenging terrain and being able to ride switch, do spins more comfortably etc.
+Again this is a compromise between riding well in one direction on challenging terrain and being able to ride, take off and land switch more comfortably etc.

 Freeriders usually choose a longer than “normal” length.
 The reason for this is that that extra length increases edge-hold, speed and stability at speeds and also helps with float in powder.